gsbabil/Google-Scholar-Gindex/README.md

 </p>

  - The following screenshot shows where the newly added bookmark goes.
-For ease of use, you should put it on your bookmark-bar.
+For ease of use, you should unhide your bookmark-bar and place your bookmark there.

 ![Added Bookmar in Firefox's Bookmark-bar](http://github.com/gsbabil/google-scholar-gindex/raw/master/bookmark-bar-screenshot-firefox.png)